Writing a will is one of the most important things you can do to protect your family’s financial future.

 Here’s how the rules of intestacy apply in England and Wales – if you need to know more about how the rules work in Scotland or Northern Ireland, contact us.
 Alternatively, this information is available online through GOV.UK.

 When someone dies intestate, their spouse or civil partner will generally be the first to inherit.
 The amount they receive may depend on whether the deceased person had any children, grandchildren, or great-grandchildren.

 Should there be no direct descendants, the deceased person’s spouse or civil partner will inherit the whole of their estate.
-If they did have a direct descendant, the partner will still inherit all of the personal property and belongings, plus the first £275,000 of the estate and half of whatever’s left over.
+If they did have a direct descendant, the partner will still inherit all of the personal property (if held as joint tenants) and belongings, plus the first £270,000 of the estate and half of whatever’s left over.